terraform-aws-modules/terraform-aws-eks/docs/faq.md

 `worker_groups` are [self-managed nodes](https://docs.aws.amazon.com/eks/latest/userguide/worker.html) (provisions a typical "Autoscaling group" on EC2).
 It gives you full control over nodes in the cluster like using custom AMI for the nodes.
 As AWS says, "with worker groups the customer controls the data plane & AWS controls the control plane".

 Both can be used together in the same cluster.

+## I'm using both AWS-Managed node groups and Self-Managed worker groups and pods scheduled on a AWS Managed node groups are unable resolve DNS (even communication between pods)

+This happen because Core DNS can be scheduled on Self-Managed worker groups and by default, the terraform module doesn't create security group rules to ensure communication between pods schedulled on Self-Managed worker group and AWS-Managed node groups.

+You can set `var.worker_create_cluster_primary_security_group_rules` to `true` to create required rules.